develart-projects/pickup-points-api-client/docs/params.md

 public function throwOnError(): self
 ```

-By default all public API methods called always returned `Result` object.
-To see if command
+By default, all public API methods return a `Result` object when called.
+To determine if the command
-succeded or not, you need to call `success()` method on the returned object and then branch your
+succeeded or not, you need to call the `success()` method on the returned object and then branch
-code logic accordingly.
-This can lead to ugly and less readable code, so alternatively, you can
+your code logic accordingly.
+This approach can lead to less readable code, so alternatively, you can
-order the client to always throw the `MethodFailedException` instead.
+instruct the client to always throw a `MethodFailedException` instead.

 ```php
 public function withCountry(string $country): self